 * A Veteran is any person ordered to foreign soil or waters to participate in direct or support activity against an enemy.
 The operant condition: Any GI sent in harm’s way and/or any GI who experiences any level of hostility for any duration resulting from offensive, defensive or friendly fire military action involving a real or perceived enemy in any foreign theater.

 ** Alumni being anyone with a mutual shared experience.

-*** Volunteer is anyone who fills fill the needs of returning Veterans to include, but not limited to Professional Services; Doctors, Dentist, Mental Health Advocates.
+*** Volunteer is anyone who fills the needs of returning Veterans to include, but not limited to Professional Services; Doctors, Dentist, Mental Health Advocates.